-Domain History of Incentive Credits (2% annually) Readiness for next Validation Goal Comments Culture of Safety: A process for measuring safety culture and staff engagement (Lead: Ashley Davis, Beta Heart Lead) Validated 2019: \$13,101 2020: \$19,829 2021: \$21,730.40 2022: \$29, 8930 100% Goal= Greater than 85% Response rate RR 84% Culture of Safety survey completed 2022.
-Response Rate 84% Reports have been distributed to all department leaders and debrief sessions will take place May through July 2022 by HR and department leaders.
-Rapid Event Response and analysis: A formalized process for early identification and rapid response to adverse events that includes an investigatory process that integrates human factors and systems analysis while applying Just Culture principles (Lead: Theresa Crowe, Risk Manager) Validated 2020: \$19,829 2021: \$21,730.40 2022: \$29, 8930 100% Reinforce education related to timely event reporting and implementation of corrective action items.
+Domain History of Incentive Credits (2% annually) Readiness for next Validation Goal Comments Culture of Safety: A process for measuring safety culture and staff engagement (Lead: Ashley Davis, Beta Heart Lead) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Goal= Greater than 85% Culture of Safety survey completed in March 2023.
+1022 employees took survey (82% completion rate) Debriefings and action items will start in May 2023.
+11 leaders attended February 2023 workshop in Palos Verdes; topics include Culture of Safety and Care for the Caregiver.
+Rapid Event Response and analysis: A formalized process for early identification and rapid response to adverse events that includes an investigatory process that integrates human factors and systems analysis while applying Just Culture principles (Lead: Katherine Gaffney, Risk Manager) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Reinforce education related to timely event reporting and implementation of corrective action items.
 TFHD incorporates the transparent and timely reporting of safety events to ensure rapid change in providing safer patient care.
 All investigations utilize "just culture" and high reliability principles and encourage accountability.
-11 leaders attended Beta Heart Workshop in Los Angeles in February, 2022.
-10 leaders attended Beta Heart workshop in Laguna Beach, April, 2022.
-Communication and transparency: A commitment to honest and transparent communication with patients and family members after an adverse event (Lead: Theresa Crowe, Risk Manager) Validated 2020: \$19,829 2021: \$21,730.40 2022: \$29, 8930 100% Reinforce Beta HEART principles through targeted education at meetings, emails, Pacesetter, weekly Safety First, etc. Disclosure checklist updated and refined as we update process and leaders trained to respond to events.
-Care for the Caregiver: An organizational program that ensures support for caregivers involved in an adverse event (Lead: Stephen Hicks, Peer Support Lead) Validated 2020: \$19,829 2021: \$21,730.40 2022: \$29, 8930 100% Proactive support to peers, not just after adverse events Ongoing training and monthly peer support meetings.
+The Reliability Management Team reviews all action plans to address strength of action items.
+10 leaders attended workshop in Dana Point in April 2023; topics include Rapid Event Response &amp; Analysis and Communication &amp; Transparency.
+Communication and transparency: A commitment to honest and transparent communication with patients and family members after an adverse event (Lead: Katherine Gaffney, Risk Manager) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Reinforce Beta HEART principles through targeted education at meetings, emails, Pacesetter, weekly Safety First, etc. Disclosure checklist updated and refined as we update process and leaders trained to respond to events.
+10 leaders attended workshop in Dana Point in April 2023; topics include Rapid Event Response & Analysis and Communication & Transparency Care for the Caregiver: An organizational program that ensures support for caregivers involved in an adverse event (Lead: Stephen Hicks, Peer Support Lead) Validated 2022: \$29, 8930 2023: \$30,594.20 100% Proactive support to peers, not just after adverse events Ongoing training and monthly peer support meetings.
 Currently have 20 peer supporters available to all staff.
 Sunshine cart rounds weekly to remind everyone about talk space, peer support and Employee Assistance Program.
-Select team members to be trained in Critical Incident Stress Management (CISM) in 2022.
-Early Resolution: A process for early resolution when harm is deemed the result of inappropriate care or medical error (Lead: Theresa Crowe, Risk Manager) Validated 2020: \$19,829 2021: \$21,730.40 2022: \$29, 8930 100% "Pacesetter Article" and "Safety Firsts" to enforce the principles of the 5 Domains Early Resolution is the final domain, and is only achieved by successfully completing all 4 prior domains.
-TFHD utilizes the BETA Heart Dashboard to monitor the effectiveness of meeting these goals.
-Plan to send at least 12 leaders to October 2022 training.
+Plan for Beta's train-the trainer education in 2023 so we can train new peer supporters in-house.
+11 leaders attended February 2023 workshop in Palos Verdes; topics include Culture of Safety and Care for the Caregiver.
+Early Resolution: A process for early resolution when harm is deemed the result of inappropriate care or medical error (Lead: Katherine Gaffney, Risk Manager) Validated 2022: \$29, 8930 2023: \$30,594.20 100% "Pacesetter Article" and "Safety Firsts" to enforce the principles of the 5 Domains 13 leaders attended Early Resolution workshop in Dana Point in September 2023 where TFHD Women & Family Center and Emergency Departments were recognized for achieving Tier 2 in Zero Harm (highest level of recognition for Beta).